How Much Per kWh Does Solar Energy Cost?

 Let’s look at a simplified example.

-- Solar system cost (after incentives): $18,000
+- System Cost (after incentives): $18,000

-- Lifetime production: 500,000 kWh
+- Lifetime Production: 500,000 kWh

-- System lifespan: 25 years
+- System Life: 25 Years

-Solar Cost per kWh:
+Solar Cost per kWh

-$18,000 ÷ 500,000 = $0.036 per kWh
+$18,000 ÷ 500,000 kWh = $0.036 per kWh

-- $0.16 per kWh today
+$0.16 per kWh

-Why Utility Rates Keep Going Up
+Why Utility Rates Keep Rising

 Utility rates increase due to:

-- Fuel price volatility
+- Fuel price fluctuations

-- Increased demand
+- Increased energy demand

 Factors That Affect Solar Cost per kWh

-1. System Size and Design
+1. System Size

-2. Roof Condition and Orientation
+2. Roof Orientation and Sunlight Exposure

 3. Equipment Quality